Clad3815/ai-function-helper/tests/api_responses.md

       "day": 5,
       "activities": [
         {
-          "time": "09:00",
+          "time": "08:00",
-          "activity": "Visit Odaiba",
+          "activity": "Tsukiji Outer Market",
-          "description": "Explore the futuristic island with shopping malls and attractions" },
+          "description": "Explore the bustling market for fresh seafood, snacks, and culinary delights."
+        },
         {
           "time": "12:00",
-          "activity": "Lunch at a themed cafe",
+          "activity": "Lunch at Odaiba",
-          "description": "Dine in a unique themed cafe for a memorable experience" },
+          "description": "Enjoy a variety of dining options with a view of Tokyo Bay in the futuristic Odaiba area."
+        },
         {
           "time": "15:00",
-          "activity": "Relax at Odaiba Seaside Park",
+          "activity": "Tokyo Skytree",
-          "description": "Enjoy the waterfront park with views of Rainbow Bridge" },
+          "description": "Ascend the iconic tower for panoramic views of Tokyo and shopping at the base."
-        {
-          "time": "18:00",
-          "activity": "Farewell dinner at a traditional Kaiseki restaurant", "description": "Indulge in a multi-course Japanese haute cuisine meal" }
+        }
       ]
     }